Holidaying in COVID times: What it’s like in Lanzarote right now

 It’s like stepping back to a Lanzarote of 30 years ago…no queues at the airport, in shops, restaurants and tourist centres, tranquil beaches…and locals who are simply delighted to welcome you.
-Thanks to having far fewer cases than the mainland, the Canary Islands is the only region in Spain to be free from a night-time curfew.

 Many of our regular guests have been in touch to ask what life is like in Lanzarote right now and how the travel experience compares to previously.
 We’ve compiled some of the most frequently asked questions below.
 Please do get in touch if there is anything we can help with that we haven’t addressed.

 Lanzarote is one of the areas in the world least affected by COVID-19, with all arrivals having to show a vaccination or a Covid Test, making the island one of the safest destinations to visit.

 What do I need to do before I fly to Lanzarote?